 In addition to the heat, the hard courts themselves can take a toll on a player’s body.
 Hard courts create a fast-paced game that forces players to be in constant motion.
 The impact of running on hard courts increases stress on a player’s joints, especially the spine and knees.
 To successfully play a hard court season, and combat the unforgiving pounding of the court, it is important for players to emphasize flexibility and strength in their off-court training.

 In today’s world we have a much better appreciation for what these warriors have to face in the first grand slam of the season.
 Myself and tennis fans around the globe look forward to another great tournament and the cries of “Aussie, Aussie, Aussie, Oi, Oi, Oi.”

-Ioonna Félix is a doctor of physical therapy at the James M. Benson Sports Rehabilitation Center.
-Ioonna is a board certified Orthopedic Specialist and a certified tennis performance specialist.
-She treats players of all levels, and continues to compete in tennis herself.
+Ioonna Félix is the site manager at the HSS Westside Sports Institute Rehabilitation and Performance Center.
+A board certified Orthopedic and Sports Specialist and a certified tennis performance specialist, she treats players of all levels and continues to compete in tennis herself.